reebalazs/reproto/packages/bs-protobuf/DATA-MODEL.md

 Optionality works differently in proto3 and proto2.

 #### proto3

+Newer versions of proto3 re-intoduce the `optional` rule which is supported.

 In Proto3 an optional field is compiled into an option type.
 This means that the field values will be `Some(v)` or `None`, when the field is not present.
 Note that if the